 “Every morning, I would talk to Ronnie,” Fernandez said.
 “At one point, I explained to him that he was on the wrong track.
 He was a world champion and he had to be exemplary.
 At Christmas, he came home late from Brazil, supposedly because he had had his teeth pulled.
 He was lying.
 I asked the doctor to check.
 I couldn’t take it anymore.
 But then, I wasn’t supported by my president.”

-Fernandez also talked about some of the players that the board almost signed while he was managing the club.
+Fernandez also talked about some of the players who the board almost signed while he was managing the club.
 He provided several names, including one AS Monaco and Juventus great.

 “David Trezeguet had a trial with us,” Fernandez said.
 “Laurent Blanc after Saint-Etienne.
 Christian Karembeu in 1995.”